[ Use case ]

 Organize by client project

 Every event is scoped to a projectId representing one client retainer.
-Client A's WordPress form submissions, Shopify orders, GitHub deploys, and Stripe billing all land in the same project timeline.
+Client A's WordPress form submissions, WooCommerce orders, GitHub deploys, and Stripe billing all land in the same project timeline.
 Client B's signals stay completely separate.

 -